 Advancing Cancer Education, Research & Care

 The Department of Oncology aims to advance care — and improve health outcomes — through a patient-centered enterprise strategy developed in partnership with the Central Texas cancer care community.
+The team puts its approach into practice at UT Health Austin’s Livestrong Cancer Institutes where renowned oncologists, researchers, clinicians and patient advisors provide compassionate, state-of-the-art cancer care.

 This includes: working with The University of Texas at Austin’s Steve Hicks School of Social Work to create multidisciplinary support teams that help local cancer patients and their families navigate care; working with the Department of Internal Medicine to prevent cancer and support patients faced with difficult decision-making; developing a program that meets the outpatient clinical care needs of young adults (ages 18-30), a vulnerable population with poor outcomes; and working with local people to improve access to exceptional cancer care.